How to Research Your Market

 1. Identify Your Target Market

-Who is your paying customer and how much do you know about them?
-Will you sell to consumers or businesses?
+Consider who your paying customers are and how much you know about them.
+Are you selling to consumers or businesses?

-Identify your market’s key demographic, geographic, psychographic and behaviouristic characteristics including:
+Then, identify your market’s key demographic, geographic, psychographic, and behavioristic characteristics, including:

-• Psychographic: Social class, lifestyle, personality, values, life stage
+• Psychographic – Social class, lifestyle, personality, values, and life stage.

-Visit your local library or visit Small Business BC to access licensed online databases to identify these markets.
-Resources include:
+Visit a local library to access licensed online databases to help you identify these markets.
+Some resources include:

-For more information on the types of unlicensed databases available refer to the Small Business BC Market Research Resource sheet.
+For more information on the types of unlicensed databases available, refer to the Small Business BC Market Research Resources Guide.

 2. Assess Your Target Market’s Spending Habits

-Using the information gathered from Step 1, assess how much your target market is willing to spend on your product or service and how often they are likely to buy or use it.
+Using the information gathered in step one, assess how much your target market is willing to spend on your product or service and how often they will likely buy or use it.
+Secondary sources, such as Statistics Canada’s findings on Average Household Spending, are the easiest ways to determine this.

-If you are providing a niche product of service which is not included in existing research, you will need to conduct your own primary resources, with your potential customers.
-By asking them directly how much they are willing to spend or do they spend over a year, you will be able to use this information to make a feasibility statement about your business idea.
+If you’re providing a niche product or service not included in existing data, you’ll need to conduct research with potential customers.
+For example, asking them how much they’re willing to spend will allow you to make a feasibility statement about your business idea more easily.

 3. Identify Your Customer’s Preferences

-3. Take the product or service out to them and ask them what they think before going to market.
+3. Take the product or service to them and get their feedback before going to market.

-Discovering what your potential customers “likes” and “dislikes” are about your product or service is critical for your business success.
-Face-to-face surveys and focus groups are tools that will help you increase sales by identifying features that your customers like and reduce costs by identifying features they don’t like.
+Discovering what potential customers like and dislike about your product or service is critical for success.
+Face-to-face surveys and focus groups will help you increase sales and reduce costs by getting customer opinions straight from the source.

 4. Consumption Trends, Past and Future

-Other resources to identify the key trends in your market include trendhunter.com and trendwatching.com, both independent trend watching websites which allow you to set up alerts for your particular area of interest and monitor any activity.
+It’s essential to monitor the trends affecting your target market using the abovementioned resources, such as Statistics Canada.
+Other sites that can help identify trends in your market include Trend Hunter and TrendWatching.
+They’re both independent trend-watching resources that allow you to set up alerts for your particular interest area and monitor ongoing activity.

 Google also offers two useful tools for monitoring trends:

-• Google Alerts allows you to set up alerts using key phrases such as the name of your industry and the phrase “consumer trends”.
-Google will then send emails to you with any new commentary, blogs or news which mentions your industry, product or service.
+• Google Alerts Allows you to set up alerts using key phrases such as the name of your industry or phrases like “consumer trends.”
+Google will then send you emails with new commentary, blog posts, or news mentioning your industry, product, or service.

-• Google Trends allows you to view what is trending online through search.
-With data available back to 2004, you can research which topics, products or industries have been searched for over time.
-The tool will allow you to drill down from a country level to individual cities with the key news which resulted in any spikes in traffic.
+• Google Trends Allows you to view what’s trending online.
+With data from as far back as 2004, you can research the topics, products, or industries that have been searched for over time.
+You can search trending topics from a country level and even down to individual cities, with news that caused any spikes in traffic.

 5. Project Your Target Market